aillieo/UnityLOS2D/README.md

 ![image](./ScreenShots/pic_00.png)

-'Associated LOSSource' : read angle and radius parameters from the given `LOSSource` `Resolution` : the resolution for the sector
+'Associated LOSSource' : read angle and radius parameters from the given `LOSSource`

+'Resolution' : the resolution for the sector

-'Default FOV' : the angle of the sector if no `LOSSource` associated 'Default Max Dist' : the radius of the sector if no `LOSSource` associated 'Draw Simple Sector' : turn off target and obstacle detection, only draw sectors 'Draw Hidden' : draw the area blocked by obstacles 'Draw Sight' : draw the bright area that is not blocked by any obstacles 'Fill UV' : generate a mesh with uv
+'Default FOV' : the angle of the sector if no `LOSSource` associated

+'Default Max Dist' : the radius of the sector if no `LOSSource` associated

+'Draw Simple Sector' : turn off target and obstacle detection, only draw sectors

+'Draw Hidden' : draw the area blocked by obstacles

+'Draw Sight' : draw the bright area that is not blocked by any obstacles

+'Fill UV' : generate a mesh with uv

 'Auto Regenerate' : regenerate mesh every frame

 3. Shader and texture tools for sector-shaped mesh